kyoriku/sql-zoo/README.md

 6. **bbc_quiz.sql**: A set of exercises from the BBC Quiz on SQLZoo, focusing on querying data from the `world` table, including filters, conditional logic, and correcting SQL syntax errors.
 7. **select_from_nobel.sql**: A series of exercises querying the `nobel` table, focusing on selecting data based on year, subject, winner, and applying various SQL conditions like `IN`, `LIKE`, and `ORDER BY`.
 8. **nobel_quiz.sql**: Practice questions focused on querying the `nobel` table, including pattern matching with `LIKE`, counting results with `COUNT`, and using subqueries to filter data based on specific award criteria.
+9. **nested_select.sql**: Examples and exercises demonstrating nested `SELECT` queries (subqueries), including using single-value subqueries, working with multiple results using `IN`, and comparing values using `ALL` operator.

 ## Getting Started